Gap Year Days 253 – 257

 On our way home we tested out a dim sum place just down the road from where we were staying.
 It was mostly locals eating there, but one or two other visitors too.
 We ordered a few different things from the menu, and as usual, they were absolutely delicious.
 I love these places, they are fast and cheap and tasty.
 What more could we want?

 And as always, our time in Hong Kong was so quickly over!
-I had really enjoyed myself this time, so it’s off the “ambivalent” list and I am sure we will be back again – to eat more of the food, if nothing else.
+I really enjoyed myself this time, so it’s off the “ambivalent” list and I am sure we will be back again – to eat more of the food if nothing else.

 Hong Kong was much more fun than I remembered – but really that is not surprising.
 I am more likely to consider Hong Kong as a stopover location now than I did before.
 A couple of days here to eat dim sum sounds like a great way to start a holiday.